EOP-OMB/federal-program-inventory/website/_program/TC.043.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system requires the taxpayer to capitalize costs associated with investment property.
-However, most of the production costs of growing timber may be expensed under current law rather than capitalized and deducted when the timber is sold, thereby accelerating cost recovery.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow preferentially low tax rates to apply to certain types or sources of income.
+However, under current law certain timber sales can be treated as a capital gain rather than ordinary income and therefore subject to the lower capital-gains tax rate.
+Current law allows capital gains to be taxed at a preferentially low rate that is no higher than 20 percent (plus the 3.8 percent surtax).
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":150000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":150000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":180000000.0}]'
 outlays: null
 permalink: /program/TC.043.html
 popular_name: ''